Complete Guide to Kokujiyaki (Iwate Prefecture) | The Charm of the Northern Limit Folk Kiln with 200 Years of History and Present Day

 Challenges Facing Kokujiyaki and Future Prospects

-Challenge of Successor Development
+Challenges in Successor Development

 Adaptation to Modern Lifestyles

-Information Dissemination and Sales Channel Expansion
+Information Dissemination and Market Expansion

-Enhancement of Regional Brand Value
+Enhancement of Value as a Regional Brand

-Conclusion|The Value and Charm of Kokujiyaki
+Summary | Value and Appeal of Kokujiyaki